 Content-Type: text/plain

-Cloudflare Pages — _headers file at root:
+Cloudflare Pages — _headers file at the project root:

 /ads.txt